-WELCOME The Chichester Workshop is a centre for liturgical art, currently located in South Harting, north of Chichester.
+WELCOME The Chichester Workshop is a centre for liturgical art.
 Alongside the Workshop’s day-to-day work undertaking commissions across a broad range of traditional media, we offer an education programme that includes both practical artistic training and theological engagement with the principles of Christian iconography.

-Working in association with Chichester Cathedral, we seek to revive the place of traditional liturgical art within Christian worship.
+Working in association with the Chichester Diocese, we seek to revive the place of traditional liturgical art within Christian worship.

 On this website you can find out more about our team, our work, upcoming training opportunities, and access to other resources including a video series.